By Rahim Attarzadeh

 For Ben Broome, curator and founder of Drawing a Blank, a group exhibition series supporting young artists, thinking outside the box challenges the stereotype of every white wall space.

-If you were to take contemporary art off the wall, where would you put it?
-Ben Broome has the answer.
+If you were to take art off the wall, where would you put it?
+Ben Broome thinks he might have the answer.
 His Drawing a Blank group exhibition series celebrates emerging artists, taking them out of what has often been perceived to be as Broome coins it, a ‘stuffy’ white wall, or gallery space.
 From abandoned police stations in Harlem, New York to closed down book shops in central London, Drawing a Blank celebrates a sprawling countercultural approach to curation and exhibition.

 Despite being someone who always felt detached from art growing up, Broome has avalanched himself as an unwavering young gun.
 Having exhibited works from the likes of artist Kesewa Aboah, filmmaking and photography duo Jalan and Jibril Durimel, designer Bianca Saunders, and photographer Frank Lebon, just to name a few, his coterie of collaborators reads like an indubitable A-team across the fields of contemporary art, photography, and design today.